elab-development/internet-tehnologije-projekat-kinomania-website_2017_0072/README.md

 1. Change the following property values in `application.properties` and `application-test.properties` to reflect your database parameters:
     - `spring.datasource.url`
     - `spring.datasource.username`
-    - `spring.datasource.password`
+    - `spring.datasource.password`<br />
    Update these properties with the credentials of your production database in `application.properties`, and with your testing database in `application-test.properties`.

 2. Position yourself in the `kinweb-backend` folder with the command prompt, and type `mvn flyway:migrate` to initialize the structure of your production database.

 ## Running the Backend

 You can start the backend of the website either by running it in the IDE with `--seed` as its argument, or by positioning yourself in the recently created target folder with the command prompt and typing `java -jar kinomania-website-backend-0.0.1-SNAPSHOT.jar --seed`.
-This starts your backend and runs a seeder before starting the app that creates a `kinweb-images` folder in your C drive, and starts downloading movie and shows data from "https://www.themoviedb.org/" and populates your database tables with their JSON data, and the `kinweb-images` folder with image data.
+This starts your backend and runs a seeder before starting the app that creates a `kinweb_images` folder in your C drive, and starts downloading movies and shows data from "https://www.themoviedb.org/" and populates your database tables with their JSON data, and the `kinweb_images` folder with image data.
 Note, you only need to pass `--seed` the first time you run the backend.
 Every other time you either run it in the IDE without any arguments, or by typing `java -jar kinomania-website-backend-0.0.1-SNAPSHOT.jar` in the command prompt.
 This is so that your production database doesn't get overwritten.

 ## Configuring the Frontend

-After configuring the backend, position yourself in the `kinweb-frontend` folder with the command prompt and type `mvn install`.
+After configuring the backend, position yourself in the `kinweb-frontend` folder with the command prompt and type `npm install`.
 This will install all necessary dependencies for the frontend.

 ## Running the Website